met4citizen/Hypergraph/README.md

 set of tokens, separate the events by adding random hypervectors to their previously calculated coordinates.

-- The distance between any two tokens/events is the Hamming distance of their hypervectors.
+- The distance between the coordinates of any two tokens/events is the Hamming distance between their hypervectors.

 The local multiway system can be projected into some lower dimension by calculating its distance matrix and then doing multidimensional scaling.
+One possible way to do the projection is to build a graph in which each node represents a group of close-by tokens/events.
+These groups can then be connected to their nearest neighbours by using some k-NN algorithm.

 *[1] Kanerva, P. (2019).
 Computing with High-Dimensional Vectors.
 IEEE Design & Test, 36(3):7–14.*